polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 ## Runtime construction macros

 As an introduction to the use of macros, [Substrate runtime macros](#substrate-runtime-macros) highlighted several of the macros that are provided in the `frame_support` and `frame_system` crates.
-However, a few of those macros introduced in Substrate runtime macros warrant additional attention because because of the role they play in constructing the runtime logic.
+However, a few of those macros introduced in Substrate runtime macros warrant additional attention because of the role they play in constructing the runtime logic.

 ### construct_runtime!